timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 #### Tokenized text

+Authorship attribution and other text mining applications often derive their features from word information.
+In order to facilitate such analyses of Frankenstein, I have also constructed a version of the hand annotation on a word by word basis, see below for the corresponding files.

-*NOTE: For hand changes within a word, the word was labelled with the majority hand.*
+*NOTE: For hand changes within a word, the word was labelled with the hand belonging to the majority of characters.*

 - [Text](/assets/text_list_tokenized.json)
 - [Hand annotation](/assets/hand_list_tokenized.json)